 Benefits for Plants

 One function of this beneficial relationship provided by the fungi in the soil is in its ability to exchange nutrients with their surroundings and their host plant.
 The increased surface area that the fungi provide for the roots, allows the fungus to absorb more nutrients for its host.
 This network of fibrous fungi growth is able to absorb water, inorganic phosphorus, mineral or organic nitrogen, and amino acids through transport cells located on their membrane.
 Once the water and nutrients are absorbed, they can then be transferred to the plant, who in return supplies carbon.

 Benefits for the Fungi

-Because Mycorrhizae is a symbiotic relationship, the fungus benefits from the partnership as well.
+Because Mycorrhizae is the symbiotic relationship between a plant and fungi, its not just the plant that benefits.
+The fungus benefits from the relationship as well.
 While helping plants with the uptake of nutrients and water, the plants will give somewhere between 10% and 20% of the carbon they obtain from photosynthesis to the fungus.
+Everyone is happy.